kubetail-org/kubetail/README.md

 ## Key features

 * View log messages in real-time
-* View logs that are part of a specific workload (e.g. Deployment, CronJob, StatefulSet)
+* View logs by workload (e.g. Deployment, CronJob, StatefulSet)
-* Detects creation and deletion of workload containers and adds their logs to the viewing stream automatically
+* Handles pod creation/deletion automatically
 * Uses your Kubernetes API to retrieve log messages so data never leaves your possession (private by default)
 * Filter logs based on time
 * Filter logs based on node properties such as availability zone, CPU architecture or node ID
-* Color-coded log lines to distinguish between different containers
+* Web dashboard can be installed on desktop or in cluster
 * A clean, easy-to-use interface

 ## Quickstart

-First, install the Kubetail CLI tool (`kubetail`) via [homebrew](https://brew.sh/) (or [release binaries](https://github.com/kubetail-org/kubetail/releases/latest)):
+To run Kubetail on your desktop, first install the Kubetail CLI tool (`kubetail`) via [homebrew](https://brew.sh/) (or the latest [release binaries](https://github.com/kubetail-org/kubetail/releases/latest)):

 ```console
 brew install kubetail